elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 The first layer speed is set to 30 mm/s.
 The Z offset is set to -0.7mm.

 Testing
- * For the first test, I lowered the bed temperature to 65, and cleaned the bed surface with isopropyl alcohol.
+ * For the first test, I lowered the bed temperature to 65 and cleaned the bed surface with isopropyl alcohol.
 This did not work, and the first layer is still not sticking.
  * For the second test, I started the print, then tuned the Z offset to -0.75mm.
-The problem persists, with a few notes: (1) the test print first layer consists of thin circular walls, which could be more difficult to make the first layer stick than e.g. a single rectangle with more continuous surface area.
+The problem persists, with a few notes: (1) the test print first layer consists of thin circular walls, which could be more difficult to make the first layer stick than e.g. a single rectangle with a more continuous surface area.
 (2) the circles in the middle y with higher x stick better than the others, which could be explained by differences in height across the bed.
   * For the third test, I lowered the first layer speed to 30% of the 50 mm/s total, rather than 30 mm/s, leaving the Z offset at -0.75.

 ------------